hashgraph/hedera-mirror-node/README.md

     Server running on port: 5551

 The REST API endpoints can be verified either through the browser or the terminal.
 The following endpoints are suggestions that can be accessed from your browser.
-Modify the below IP's and port sif they differ from your running containers.
+Modify the below IP's and ports if they differ from your running containers.

     http://127.0.0.1:5551/api/v1/accounts
     http://127.0.0.1:5551/api/v1/balances